 This standard works to determine whether facility staff understand their role when responding to offender allegations of sexual abuse and sexual harassment.
 Of primary importance is separating and securing the alleged victim and abuser.
 Of this, all staff interviewed absolutely articulated that point.
 The majority of staff then articulated the need to preserve any evidence possibly remaining at the crime scene and on the alleged victim.
-Though still in the majority, recognizing the need to secure and preserve the alleged abuser was not as easily articulated as securing the victim.
-A review of employee training records and class curriculums reflect staff have received their initial required training specific to allegations of sexual abuse and sexual harassment.

-When interviewed, despite some staff not articulating every required step in responding to an immediate report of sexual abuse, it is noted that the agency has provided all employees with a PREA response "pocket card" (form DC159L).
+A review of employee training records and class curriculums reflect staff have received required training specific to the preservation of evidence regarding allegations of sexual abuse and sexual harassment.
+It is also noted that the agency has provided all employees with a PREA response "pocket card" (form DC159L).
 This pocket card outlines the critical steps including removing, separating and isolating the reported victim, abuser and witnesses; assessing the situation to determine if immediate on-site medical care is necessary; immediate notification to their supervisor or the Watch Commander; steps to be taken to preserve physical evidence on the person of the participants; securing of the crime scene; and follow-up written report to the Watch Commander.
 It is also noted that immediate notification to a security supervisor and the Watch Commander provides assurance that all critical steps will be followed.
+This information, combined with agency policy, staff interviews, and facility training documentation sufficiently supports the expectations required by this standard.